SophieDeBenedetto/action-cable-blog-post/README.md

 end
 ```

 Now, Action Cable will be listening for WebSocket requests on `ws://localhost:3000/cable`.
 It will do so by using the Rack socket hijacking API.
 When our main application is instantiated, an instance of Action Cable will also be created.
-Action Cable will, per our instructions in the `routes.rb` file, establish a WebSocket connection on the specified URI, and begin listening for socket requests on that URI.
+Action Cable will, per our instructions in the `routes.rb` file, establish a WebSocket connection on `localhost:3000/cable`, and begin listening for socket requests on that URI.

 Now that we've established the socket connection on the server-side, we need to create the client of the WebSocket connection, called the **consumer.**

 #### Step 2: Establish the Socket Connection: Client-Side

 In `app/assets/javascripts/channels` we'll create a file: `chatrooms.js`.
-Here is where we will define the client-side instance of our WebSocket connection, and tell it to consume content being broadcast over the `/cable` sub-URI.
+Here is where we will define the client-side instance of our WebSocket connection.

 ```javascript
 // app/assets/javascripts/channels/chatrooms.js